Road Trip Guide Blue Ridge Parkway Best Stops

 Craggy Gardens BRP

 Another popular place to visit when taking a road trip on the Blue Ridge Parkway includes Craggy Gardens.
-Even from the visitor center (inside the visitor center currently closed), you will be rewarded with beautiful views of the Blue Ridge Mountains!
+Even from the visitor center, you will be rewarded with beautiful views of the Blue Ridge Mountains!

 The area is perfect for a picnic on a nice day or sunset!
 We hung out for a while just sitting on the grass enjoying the views.

 From Craggy Gardens, we headed to Asheville to end the night.
 Asheville has a very lively downtown area bustling with restaurants and artsy vibes.
-While we didn’t spend too much time exploring around the city of Asheville or seeing the famous Biltmore, but we do plan to head back!
+While we didn’t spend too much time exploring around the city of Asheville this trip.

 Day 3 – Pisgah National Forest to Cherokee